 There will be an opportunity to visit the Ure Museum of Greek Archaeology on campus, and Professor Amy Smith, Curator, will give a botanical themed talk on the collection.

-Details about registration and abstract submission will follow soon.
+Details about registration will follow soon.

 Follow us on Twitter at #IMAA2018